Midnapore College: History

 Mrigendranath Dutta, Brajakishore Chakraborty, and Nirmal Jivan Ghosh, became martyr during the Indian independence movement.

 After the independence of India in 1947, this college became a government sponsored degree college in 1956 and got the recognition of University Grants Commission (UGC) in 1957.
 In 1985, the college's affiliation changed from Calcutta University to Vidyasagar University.
 Recently University Grants Commission has given Midnapore College an autonomous status from 2014 to 2015 Session.

 Location

 The college is located in the heart of Midnapore city in the district Paschim Medinipur, formerly called Midnapore.

 Departments and courses

 The college offers different undergraduate and postgraduate courses and aims at imparting education to the undergraduates of lower- and middle-class people of Midnapore and its adjoining areas.

 Science

-Science faculty consists of the departments of Chemistry, Physics, Mathematics, Statistics, Computer Science & Application, Botany, Zoology, Physiology, Microbiology, Nutrition, Electronics, and Economics.
+Science faculty consists of the departments of Chemistry, Physics, Mathematics, Statistics, Computer Science & Application, Botany, Zoology, Physiology, Microbiology, Nutrition, Electronics, Tourism & Aviation Management, and Economics.

 Arts

 Arts faculty consists of departments of Bengali, English, Sanskrit, Hindi, History, Geography, Political Science, Philosophy, Sociology, Physical Education & Sports, Education, and Yoga.